Buffalo Tail Consulting, LLC

 Technical assistance in aligning budgets with policy goals and program needs

-Marisa Miakonda Cummings is a citizen of the Omaha Tribe and member of the Buffalo Tail Clan of the Sky People, raised in Sioux City, Iowa.
-She brings over two decades of leadership experience across Tribal government, higher education, non-profit executive leadership, and the federal government.
-Her expertise lies at the intersection of public health, public safety, and traditional healing models, and she is known for her ability to translate Tribal community challenges into federal policy language and strategy.
+Marisa Miakonda Cummings is a citizen of the Omaha Tribe and a member of the Buffalo Tail Clan of the Sky People.
+She brings more than two decades of leadership experience across Tribal government, higher education, nonprofit executive leadership, and the federal government.
+Her work sits at the intersection of public health, public safety, and traditional healing systems, with a proven ability to translate Tribal community priorities into effective federal policy and strategy.

-Most recently, Marisa served as Senior Advisor for Tribal Affairs under Jeff Hild, the senior official performing the duties of the Assistant Secretary for the Administration for Children and Families (ACF) within the U.S. Department of Health and Human Services.
-Under Hild’s leadership, ACF delivered an unprecedented regulatory agenda including increasing maternal health support for American Indian families and “477” program integration.
-As a Senior Advisor for Tribal Affairs, Marisa led work on key policy priorities impacting Indian Country, including Missing and Murdered Indigenous People (MMIP), Indian Child Welfare, Early Childhood Development, Native language preservation, “477” program integration, and self-governance.
+Most recently, Marisa served as Senior Advisor for Tribal Affairs under the senior official performing the duties of the Assistant Secretary for the Administration for Children and Families (ACF) at the U.S. Department of Health and Human Services.
+In this role, she led high-impact policy initiatives affecting Tribal Nations, including Missing and Murdered Indigenous People (MMIP), Indian Child Welfare, early childhood development, Native language preservation, “477” program integration, and Tribal self-governance.
+She also oversaw implementation efforts tied to the Native Children’s Commission’s The Way Forward report, helping translate its recommendations into actionable federal policy and cross-agency strategies.

-Marisa also served as an alternate Commissioner on the Not Invisible Act Commission, where she helped shape national recommendations on Public Safety addressing the intersections of violence prevention, intervention, and public safety in Tribal communities.
-She led interdepartmental initiatives to advance the Commission’s recommendations, fostering cross-agency collaboration and accountability in the federal response to the MMIP crisis.
+Marisa served as an alternate Commissioner on the Not Invisible Act Commission, where she contributed to national recommendations addressing public safety in Tribal communities, particularly at the intersection of violence prevention, intervention, and systemic response.
+She also led interdepartmental initiatives to advance the Commission’s recommendations, strengthening coordination, accountability, and the federal response to the MMIP crisis.

 Marisa Miakonda Cummings